Vaughanwj/ChatGPT-Excel/README.md

 1) Obtain an API Key from Openai.com
 2) Start Excel, then open the Visual Basic Editor (alt-F11)
 3) Import the Module askGPT.bas
+4) Enter your API Key in the API_KEY variable.
-4) Save the spreadsheet as a macro-enabled Excel workbook.
+5) Save the spreadsheet as a macro-enabled Excel workbook.
 Or you can unhide Personal and put it in there and save that as Macro Enabled.

 To call the function in Excel, its simply =askGPT(A1)
 Where A1 is the cell containing the prompt.